 Alteration Tailor Salary

 The average Alteration Tailor in the United States can expect to rake in roughly $16.57 per hour.
 Geographic location is the biggest factor affecting pay for this group, followed by career length.
 While just over two-fifths report receiving no health benefits, over one-half do receive medical coverage, and about one-half have dental, as well.
 The vast majority of Alteration Tailors (89 percent) who participated in the survey are women.
 Most workers in this position report high levels of job satisfaction.
-This report is based on responses to the PayScale salary survey.

 Job Description for Alteration Tailor